 - a) In contributing to the design of ANITA, LEAs' operators shall pay attention to, and respect, all groups, regardless of their race, ethnicity, religion or culture.
-Key issue is the use of racist or xenophobic annotations in the Research Phase and the basing of research on stereotypes of different racial, ethnic, religious and cultural groups.
-LEAs' operators have to collaborate in the tool developing phase, which take into account how they conduct investigations and what is considered relevant by them, in a responsible way because the wording used may impact on the ANITA deployment. - b) During the Research Phase, LEAs operators, when taking annotations of videos and images with information that the LEAs consider relevant, care should be taken not to include discriminatory content or content that may be outside the context of ANITA.
+A key issue is the use of racist or xenophobic annotations in the Research Phase and the basing of research on stereotypes of different racial, ethnic, religious and cultural groups.
+LEAs' operators and ANITA consortium partners shall collaborate in the tool developing phase, which take into account how they conduct investigations and what is considered relevant by them, in a responsible way because the wording used may impact the ANITA deployment. - b) During the Research Phase, when taking annotations of videos and images with information that the LEAs consider relevant, LEAs' operators shall be instructed not to include discriminatory content or content that may be outside the context of ANITA.
 This requirement shall be strictly respected because ANITA, once finished, will automatically act according to the parameters that at this stage, the LEAs have established through such annotations.
 In this phase, the LEAs are therefore committed to working together in order not to use discriminatory annotations in the process of annotation of images and videos that serves for the training of ANITA.
-ANITA is a tool based on powerful machine learning algorithms and datasets actually collected in the most populated illegal markets of the darkweb, which makes ANITA a powerful tool and therefore, in the phase of creating the necessary keywords, LEAs operators must collaborate in order to find common points in their need.
-In this sense, the collaboration of the LEAs will be necessary to identify the most correct terminologies and images in order to create the most effective datasets in the training of the tool. - c) The purpose is to encourage a general sensitivity to the ways in which racist terminology may be perceived and used by the LEAs operators.
-The main goal of the project is to develop a tool that benefit society and minimize social harm.
-This means that any benefits arising during the Research phase shall not cause any harm or prejudice and shall not go beyond the objectives that the consortium has set in the Grant Agreement.
+ANITA is a tool based on powerful machine learning algorithms and datasets actually collected in the most populated illegal markets of the darkweb, which makes ANITA a powerful tool and therefore, in the phase of creating the necessary keywords, LEAs' operators must collaborate in order to find common points in their needs.
+In this sense, the collaboration of the LEAs will be necessary to identify the most correct terminologies and images in order to create the most effective dataset in the training of the tool. - c) The purpose is to encourage a general sensitivity to the ways in which racist terminology may be perceived and used by the LEAs' operators.
+The main goal of the project is to develop a tool that benefits society and minimizes social harm.
+This means that any benefits arising during the Research phase shall not cause any harm or prejudice and shall not go beyond the objectives that the Consortium has set in the Grant Agreement.
+This does not mean that the system shall not perform above the specified level, but that the algorithm shall not be trained in a way which has discriminatory effect.
 Research, or the tool itself, may cause harm, for example, to a particular group in society due to the possible misuse in the training process or in the use of the tool.
 This is perhaps particularly relevant to groups related to UC3 which is related to terrorism.
 A balance that has to be made is when the usage of ANITA might lead to findings that are negative or disadvantageous to one particular group, but that contribute to the overall greater good in society.
-In this regard, the LEAs will have to collaborate in order to carefully select the wording necessary for the training of the machine learning algorithm that is the basis of ANITA and will have to avoid using words that could lead to a mismatch in the logic of the tool, losing the purpose of identifying cyber criminals.

-including the prior consultation referred to in Article 36, and to consult, where appropriate, with regard to any other matter.
+In this regard, the LEAs will have to collaborate in order to carefully select the wording necessary for the training of the machine learning algorithm that is the basis of ANITA and will have to avoid including the prior consultation referred to in Article 36, and to consult, where appropriate, with regard to any other matter.